MIC-DKFZ/semantic_segmentation/README.md

 It provides the ability to dynamically create a hierarchical configuration by composition and override it through config files and the command line.
 - **[Albumentations](https://albumentations.ai):** Package for fast and flexible data augmentation in Semantic Segmentation (Albumentations is not limited to segmentation, but only that is used in this repository).
 Albumentations provides a lot of augmentations that can be used.
 Also random operations (e.g. random cropping) can be applied directly to images and masks.
+- **[Torchmetrics](https://torchmetrics.readthedocs.io/en/stable/)**: Collection of multiple PyTorch metrics and with a good integrity in Pytorch Lightning.
+Using torchmetrics makes it possible to use custom or predefined metrics and synchronization these between multiple devices.

 ## Setting up the Data